Judge and Priestley Debt Collection – Must you pay in 2022?

-Make no mistake – the debt collection business is huge.
+You may not realise this fact, but the debt collection business is huge.
 Debt collectors, such as Judge And Priestley Debt Collectors come in a variety of forms; many debt collection agencies operate as independent businesses; some act as a business arm of a creditor such as a credit card company (sometimes hiding their real identity – see below), and believe it or not, there are even debt collectors who work independently.
 All debt collectors have the same end goal in mind, and that is to get you to pay up!

 If you want to get confirmation of the debt and the cost, you may want to write to Judge And Priestley Debt Collectors and ask them for a copy of your original credit agreement.
-If they are unable to provide this you have no obligation to make any payment to them.
+If they cannot provide this or they refuse to do so, you do not have any obligation to pay them.

 Follow my ‘prove it’ guide with letter templates and get them to prove that you owe the money.